Sirplop/RubedoEngine/README.md

 This allows the content compiler to run whenever you build the game, which it needs to so it can make sure all content is properly compiled.
 This does mean you'll need to build the [Rubedo Compiler](https://github.com/Sirplop/Rubedo.Compiler).
 Visit that to see how.
 Note that this will be automated in the future.

-# Can I use this?
+# Can I do?
 If you want.
-It's MIT liscenced, and no library it uses have a restrictive liscence, either.
+It's MIT licenced, and no library it uses have a restrictive licence, either.

 # Library Attribution
 [Monogame](https://monogame.net/)